 Life Lessons Hurt

-There are so many more lessons I could wax about but these are the ones that were standing at attention and waiting to be called upon.
-Being a sailor taught me a lot.
-It taught me to work hard, attention to detail, and what a long fight for success feels like.
-It also instilled a confidence in me that I didn’t have before.
-I would need that later on while I was pursuing a Bachelor of Science degree.
-If I didn’t have military-grade self-confidence, I never would have the fortitude to finish.
+These are my hard won, military lessons that are always standing at attention and waiting to be called upon.
+Being a sailor taught me a lot; work hard, attention to detail, and the long fight to success.
+It also instilled a confidence and stubbornness that I didn’t have before.
+I would need that as I transitioned from the military to college.
+If I didn’t develop military-grade self-confidence, I never would have the fortitude to finish.